drocco007/dockerkit/README.rst

 Build client database:

 ::
-	cd dockerkit/client_db
+	cd docker/client_db
 	./build.sh <CAPITALIZED CLIENT>

 Fetch database from staging:

 ::
-	cd dockerkit/tools
+	cd docker/tools
 	./fetch_db.sh <lowercase client>

-If it asks for a password it is the client database password.
-If you don't know it you probably don't work here. :p
+If it asks for a password, it will ask you twice, and it is the client database password.
+If you don't know it, you probably don't work here. :p

 Setup database: